zingdevlimited/actions-helpers/docs/usage/details-studio-flow.md

 }
 ```

 Set the `workflowName` attribute to match a key in the `workflowMap` object.
 In this example you would set it to `voiceWorkflow`.
-Set the `channelName` attribute to match the TaskChannel unique name.
+Set the `channelName` attribute to match the TaskChannel **Unique Name**.

-## Using Shell Variables
+## Shell Variables in Configuration

 If you set `enableShellVariables` to true, you can use **\$VARIABLE_NAME** references in your configuration file.
 You can then use an env block in your action call to replace the values of these variables: